Skip to main content

 But we’ve all had those moments when group work didn’t work – when one student dominated or when members simply checked out or when collectively they simply didn’t get started.

 Creative collaboration is a critical component to project-based learning and design thinking.
 But it’s not as simple as assigning members to teams and then walking away.
 Collaboration is hard work because it’s deeply relational and all relationships have challenges.
-In other words, collaboration is hard because people are hard.
-However, as teachers, we can be proactive in the way we design creative collaboration to help mitigate some of the common pitfalls in student collaboration.
+In other words, collaboration is hard because people are challenging However, as teachers, we can be proactive in the way we design creative collaboration to help mitigate some of the common pitfalls in student collaboration.

 Listen to the Podcast